 After learning carpentry for a year, Qi fulfilled his dream.
 Carpentry is a physically demanding job – young Qi often found it hard to carry heavy timber and erect large wooden frameworks.
 Worried that the strenuous work would worsen his delicate health, his family agreed to let him learn to become a woodcarver.
 Chou Chih-mei, a famous local woodcarver, accepted him as his pupil.
 Chou was a patient and enthusiastic teacher, and he taught Qi everything he knew.
 He soon found to his delight that his student was both diligent and talented.
 After a three year apprenticeship, Qi not only mastered the craft, but even surpassed his master in skill.
 In addition to the regular carving patterns and designs often seen at that time, he created many new designs which gained great popularity among his clients.

 One day at the home of one of his clients, Qi came upon a book on painting which demonstrated how to complete a painting from beginning to end and contained a comprehensive series of flowers, rocks, figures and other motifs.
 Elated at finding this invaluable treasure, he industriously copied and recopied the whole series.
 The book initiated him into the world of Chinese ink painting and imbued in him a rudimentary knowledge of brush technique and composition.
 From then on, he diligently practiced painting in his spare time.
 His clients eventually found out that he could paint too, and they asked him to paint for them.
 That was how he began to create paintings, mostly of folk deities and portraits, for his clients.
 At that time, he only took painting as a means to supplement his meagre income as a woodcarver.
 Little did he know that he would one day be lauded as “the first great master of the Chinese art world in 300 years.”

-More of Qi Baishi’s biography will be published in Part 2, click the link to find out more…
+More of Qi Baishi’s biography is published in Part 2, click the link to find out more…